denvermullets/obsidian-task-rollover-plugin/README.md

 When enabled, the plugin queries the GitHub API to:

-1. Find all open PRs where you've been requested as a reviewer
+1. **Search for review requests**: Finds all open PRs where you've been requested as a reviewer
-2. Check your authored PRs for new comments since yesterday
+2. **Track your open PRs**: Fetches all open PRs from monitored repos authored by you
+   - Checks if they've been updated in the last 24 hours (shows 🔥 indicator if yes)
+3. **Track your merged PRs**: Checks recently closed PRs to find ones you authored that were merged in the last 24 hours (shows ✅ and automatically checks them off)
+4. **Track labeled PRs**: Filters PRs from monitored repos that match your tracked labels (excludes PRs where you're already the author or reviewer)

-3. Add these as task items in your daily note
+All PR information is added as task items in their respective sections in your daily note.

 ## Supported Daily Note Formats